 3. Cut the smaller extra piece into two, cut around circles.

 4. Place the pieces together, like a puzzle, to continue the design.
 Adhere with tape or glue.

-The frames are IKEA RIBBA (only 2.99 – mats included!), which I spray painted Rustoleum’s Spring Green.
+The frames are IKEA RIBBA which I spray painted a spring green.